ryanmphill/shodo-static-gen/README.md

 {% endfor %}
 ```

 The `config` namespace has been reserved for setting default global values that will be used when building the site.
-These include:
+These include any of the metadata tags that go in frontmatter, as well as a `url_origin` and `timezone` field:

 ```json
 {